Estimate Time7 min

 2. Make a budget

-3. Maintain minimum insurance coverage through your employer
+3. Maintain at least minimum insurance coverage through your employer

 Insurance helps protect you from life's what-ifs.
 Ensuring you have enough coverage should be a high priority as you create your financial roadmap.
 So opt into the health, life, and disability plans available to you.
 These types of insurance are often easier (and cheaper) to get through employers, and while they're a crucial part of any financial plan, they're especially vital if you don't have enough emergency savings to cover the types of catastrophic events they protect against.